Axion Haloscope Array With $\mathcal{PT}$ Symmetry: Introduction---

 \section{Introduction---}

-Axion, with initial motivation to solve the strong CP problem in QCD~\cite{Peccei:1977hh}, is a strongly motivated hypothetical particle beyond the standard model.
+An axion, with the initial motivation to solve the strong $CP$ problem in QCD~\cite{Peccei:1977hh}, is a strongly motivated hypothetical particle beyond the standard model.
 Besides the QCD-axion, axion-like particles (ALPs) also appear generically in theories with extra dimensions {\cite{Arvanitaki:2009fg}}.
-These particles can be ideal candidates of cold dark matter \cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah}, behaving like a coherent wave within the correlation time and distance.
-There are many strategies to search for axion dark matter, for example, using resonant microwave cavity or superconducting circuit as haloscope \cite{Sikivie:1983ip, Sikivie:1985yu, Sikivie:2013laa}, axion-induced birefringence effect for light propagation \cite{Carroll:1989vb,Harari:1992ea,Chen:2019fsq} and axion-induced nuclear magnetic precession \cite{Graham:2013gfa,Budker:2013hfa,Jiang:2021dby}.
-The main experimental platforms include ADMX \cite{Du:2018uak}, SN1987A \cite{Payez:2014xsa} and CAST \cite{Anastassopoulos:2017ftl}, which set the current limits to the axion parameters.
+These particles can be ideal candidates of cold dark matter \cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah}, behaving as a coherent wave within the correlation time and distance.
+There are many strategies to search for axion dark matter, for example, using a resonant microwave cavity or superconducting circuit as a haloscope \cite{Sikivie:1983ip, Sikivie:1985yu, Sikivie:2013laa}, an axion-induced birefringence effect for light propagation \cite{Carroll:1989vb,Harari:1992ea,Chen:2019fsq}, and axion-induced nuclear magnetic precession \cite{Graham:2013gfa,Budker:2013hfa,Jiang:2021dby}.
+The main experimental platforms include ADMX \cite{Du:2018uak}, SN1987A \cite{Payez:2014xsa}, and CAST \cite{Anastassopoulos:2017ftl}, which set the current limits to the axion parameters.